Walk the Border ACT

 WHEN: 5 – 24th October 2019

 WHAT: An historic 20 day walk around the beautiful and exciting ACT border

 Rod is walking around the 306 km border of the ACT to raise funds for the Conservation Council ACT Region.

 - Start at Mulligans Flat and travel in an anti-clockwise direction around the 306 km ACT border

 - Join for the whole 20 day walk, a couple of days or even just one day.

 - The walk involves many easily accessible sections suitable for a wide range of participants.

 Sponsor a Border Walker

-If you can’t join Rod on Walk the Border, you can support the Conservation Council by sponsoring a walker.
+You can still support the Conservation Council by sponsoring a walker.

 Walk in the footsteps of three surveyor teams who surveyed the ACT border for over five years.